Illinois vs. Northwestern NCAA Football Odds, Plays and Insights | November 27, 2021

 - Northwestern has three wins against the spread in 11 games this season.

-- The Wildcats have been underdogs by 6.5 points or more six times this season and covered the spread once.
+- The Wildcats have covered the spread once this season when underdogs by 6.5 points or more (in six chances).

-- Northwestern's games this season have hit the over five times in 11 opportunities (45.5%).
+- Northwestern's games this year have gone over the total in five out of 11 opportunities (45.5%).

-- Northwestern is 1-2 against the spread and 2-1 overall when the team records more than 22.6 points.
+- When Northwestern scores more than 22.6 points, it is 1-2 against the spread and 2-1 overall.

-- Northwestern is 2-2 against the spread and 2-2 overall when the team amasses over 377.6 yards.
+- In games that Northwestern piles up more than 377.6 yards, the team is 2-2 against the spread and 2-2 overall.

-- The Wildcats have turned the ball over 20 times this season, five more turnovers than the Fighting Illini have forced (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.